 by John Ellis

 Throughout most of Sunday, my article about how the St. Louis Naked Bike Ride subjected my children to sexual abuse was the most popular article on PJ Media.
-While not as popular as I’d hoped (it wasn’t shared by as many aggregate sites as I’d counted on), the article has over 300 comments and climbing.
+While not as popular as I’d hoped (it wasn’t shared by as many aggregate sites as I’d counted on), the article has over 600 comments.
 While not a lot, that’s also not a little.
 Not to mention the minor kerfuffle the article has caused on my wife’s Facebook page.

 I haven’t had time to read all the comments, many of which agree with me, but the criticisms pretty much run along the three tracks that I was anticipating – 1.
 My misuse of the word “molestation;” 2.
 It was a planned and permitted event; and, 3.
 My shameful politicization of the whole thing.